Cable cell morphology¶

 Loads the

-interpretation of the SWC specification.
-See the SWC file documention for more details.- Parameters:
+morphologyfrom an SWC file according to NEURON’sImport3Dinterpretation of the SWC specification.
+See the SWC file documentation for more details.- Parameters:

 - Return type: